 While First Aid courses are valid for 3 years, most healthcare related occupations require annual CPR re-certification.
 CPR must be refreshed every 12 months in order to remain valid.

 My last Basic Life Support certification was over 12 months ago; do I have to take a Full Course again?

 Recent changes to the Heart & Stroke Foundation guidelines have resulted in 12 month expiry dates being strictly enforced.
-If your certificate is expired, you will have to enrol in a Full HCP course.
+If your certificate is expired, you will have to enroll in a Full HCP course.

 I took my last course with another recognized training agency.
 Can I still do a re-certification with Second Chance CPR?